Facebook memories have a tendency to give you perspective. Where you’ve been. How far you’ve come. This one in particular caught my eye:

 Fall is also a great time to grow a small patch of cooler-weather crops.
 The pests won’t be as abundant and the work isn’t as taxing.
-Lettuce and snap peas are perfect fall crops, and last year I even planted zucchini in early August for my most productive harvest that year.
+Lettuce and snap peas are perfect fall crops, and I even plant zucchini in early August for my most productive harvest all season.
 Pickling cucumbers are great to plant in late summer as well, and carrots that are dug up after the ground has frozen are the sweetest.
-And don’t forget the garlic!
-Garlic needs to be planted a couple of weeks before your first frost for your early summer harvest.
-(Subscribers to my weekly gardening e-mail will receive more tips on fall gardening.
-Click here to subscribe.)

 So, don’t quit!
 Don’t get discouraged!
 Enjoy the fruits of the labor, knowing that this exhausting and discouraging part of the season will pass.
 But the rewards of a home garden never go away.

 What has been your most discouraging part of your garden this year or in years past?

 Garlic is the easiest and most rewarding plant you can grow!
 All you have to know is some basics: